muizztalks/AI_Automations/README.md

 ### What is an AI Automation?
-AI Automations helps us to reduce the manual labor by designing the workflow which will be executed by your machine.
+AI Automations helps us to reduce the manual labor.
+We design a workflow on No-Code Tools such as "n8n" or "make dot com" which will be executed by your machine.

 ### Folders:
 Folder Name: <br>